psalaets/pie-slice/README.md

 ### Returns

-The answer to: if referencePoint is center of pie, what slice is otherPoint in?
+Number between 0 and `sliceCount - 1` that is the answer to: if referencePoint is center of pie, what slice is otherPoint in?
+Slice numbers increase going clockwise.

 ## License